PeizhiShi/MsvNet/README.md

 This repository provides the source codes of the MsvNet for both single and multi-feature recognition, a reimplemented version of the FeatureNet for multi-feature recognition, and a benchmark dataset which contains 1000 3D models with multiple features.

-All the experiments mentioned in our paper are conducted on Ubuntu 18.04.
-If you run the code on the Windows, a slightly different result will be achieved.
+All the experiments mentioned in our paper are conducted on Ubuntu 18.04 under the following settings.
+If you run the code on the Windows or under different settings, slightly different results might be achieved.

 ### Single feature recognition